Screenshots may differ slightly depending on software version.

 For ANOVA or other reports be sure to do a Select All first, or highlight the text you wish to copy.

-Options for exporting results: Try right clicking over various displays within Design-Expert.
+Options for exporting results: Try right clicking over various displays within Stat-Ease.
 It often provides shortcuts to other programs that facilitate your reporting.
 For example, see the screenshot below taken from the design layout.
 (Tip: To highlight all of the headers and data, click the Select button.)

 If you’ve made it this far and explored all the sidebars, then you know that the best way to learn about features is to be adventurous and try stuff.
 But don’t be too stubborn on learning things the hard way: Press screen tips for advice and go to the main menu Help and search there as well.